What is Tango?

 Why is Tango the ultimate social dance?

-Because you go to a milonga (an event where tango is danced) with the expectation that you may dance both with people you know and maybe with a person you have never seen before, perhaps from another country.
-You may observe dancers to see how they treat their partners and how they express themselves in the elegance of tango and be assured of complete control in when you dance and with whom.
-However, on any given night you may very well be inspired to the point where a smile appears on your face that is completely beyond your control.
+Because you will go to a milonga (an event where tango is danced) with the expectation that you may dance both with people you know and maybe with a person you have never seen before, perhaps from another country.
+You observe dancers to see how they treat their partners and how they express themselves in the elegance of tango, assured of complete control as to when you dance and with whom.
+However, on any given night you may very well be inspired to the point where a smile appears on your face that is completely beyond your control. /;}

 What’s so special about Tango as a dance?